jan-schaeffer/amazon_pd_scrape/README.md

 - Upon succesfull login it scrapes the Parent Dashboard for the books read on a date and the reading minutes and writes this to .csv
 - Writes a log and backup file in case the script fails

+##Requires
+- chromedriver for Selenium
+- /csv_in path with login data
+- Access to TwoCaptcha API

 ## Amazon Parent Dashboard
 <img width="778" alt="Amazon Parent Dashboard" src="https://user-images.githubusercontent.com/78418209/182835807-438275e6-ff64-4d4d-a20c-89c63ec6ca31.png">